China dismisses worries over Turkey missile deal

-Both the United States and NATO have expressed worry about the $3.4 billion (2.1 billion pounds) deal, saying the system would not be compatible with those of Turkey's other allies.
+Both the United States and NATO have expressed worry about the $3.4 billion deal, saying the system would not be compatible with those of Turkey's other allies.

 Some NATO diplomats have also said integrating a Chinese system into NATO's defences would raise cyber-security concerns and issues about NATO swapping technical data with a Chinese firm.